1932 Chicago White Sox season

 The 1932 Chicago White Sox season was the White Sox's 32nd season in the major leagues, and their 33rd season overall.
 They finished with a record of 49–102, good enough for seventh place in the American League, 56.5 games behind the first place New York Yankees.
-The 1932 season was their worst ever (by winning percentage).
+The 1932 season was their second worst ever (by winning percentage).